succinctlabs/op-succinct/book/fault_proofs/fault_proof_architecture.md

   - No immediate reward distribution
   - Proof reward is distributed in `resolve()`:
     - If challenged: prover receives the challenger's bond
-    - If unchallenged: no reward
+    - If unchallenged: no reward but can have fast finality

-Proof submission will revert if:
-- Proof deadline has passed
-- Proof verification fails

 ### Resolution